UK

 Providers of pornographic services - Ofcom has published guidance on age assurance for publishers of pornographic content.
 Age assurance duties for these providers became applicable from 17 January 2025.

 Children’s safety – all user-to-user and search services were required to conduct a “children’s access assessment” by 16 April 2025 to determine whether the children’s safety duties apply to them.
 Ofcom has consulted on and published its Children’s Harms Statement, including its Children’s Risk Assessment Guidance and Children’s Risk Profiles, and its Protection of Children Codes of Practice for user-to-user and search services.
-The children’s risk assessment deadline is 24 July 2025, and the children’s safety duties are applicable from 25 July 2025.
+The children’s risk assessment deadline was 24 July 2025, and the children’s safety duties were applicable from 25 July 2025.

 A timeline for Ofcom’s publication and/or finalisation of other guidance and codes can be found here.
 Ofcom will also continue to review and iterate the guidance and codes it has already published.